Skip to main content

 Request Types

-For most use cases, use the Advanced request type.
-The Basic request type is best suited when your only concern is blocking bots, detecting anti-detect browsers, or fingerprinting short-term device characteristics rather than tracking users over the long term.
+For most use cases, use the Standard or Advanced request types.
+The Basic request type is best suited when your only concern is blocking bots, detecting anti-detect browsers, or fingerprinting short-term device characteristics rather than tracking real users over the long term.

 Different request types are better suited to different use cases, and it’s not always obvious which one to pick.
 If you’re unsure, reach out to support and we’ll help you decide.